 If we needed to have a picture depicting a messy quiff, this is it.
 A messy quiff gives off a very disarrayed appearance, but who are we to judge?

 Even the famous fighter has sported a quiff.
 Are there any further reasons that you need to consider trying on a quiff haircut?
 McGregor’s quiff haircut look is more tousled than others, presumably swept back with just his hands and a little gel.

 This charming singer wore his quiff a little towards the side rather than having it swept up and back like the classic cut.
 We aren’t opposed to the idea!

 Sugar?
 Yes, please!
 Adam Levine rocked a classic quiff haircut with medium length hair all around.
 The clean and neat quiff styling showed off his radiant face very well.

-With celebrities’ quiff haircuts out of the way, we have 35 other quiff haircut styles that we will be glad to show you.
-So, without further ado, here you go!
+With celebrities’ quiff haircuts out of the way, explore 35 other quiff haircuts below.

 11. Swept Back

 Here’s your classic style for a quiff!
 Swept-back, glossy and looking all neat without any obvious stray hairs going all about.

 Nothing can go wrong with a little texture in your hairstyle!
 This will keep your haircut looking sleek and you will be looking just as sharp!